quexiang/SRmodels4RS/README.md

 In order to run the code, you need to do the following configuration:

-1. For the Dependencies and Installation, see from [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
+1. For the Dependencies and Installation, see from [Real-ESRGAN v0.3.0](https://github.com/xinntao/Real-ESRGAN).
 2. Install a package that  supports reading tif images:
     ```bash
     pip install gdal